artty335/artty335/README.md

 <p align="center">
   🇹🇭 Just a Full Stack Dev from Thailand <br>
   💪 Growing every day, ‘cause why not? <br>
-  🌱 Leveling up like it's a daily habit
+  🌱 Leveling up like it's a daily habit <br>
+  🔒 Mostly crafting my code in the shadows of private repos
 </p>

 ---